j-freddy/j-freddy.github.io/_posts/2024-03-26-the-intuition-behind-convolutional-neural-networks.md

 and so on.
 Each channel's responsibility can be more abstract: edge detection, gradient contour, etc.

-Finally, we'd aggregate all of our information on the subtasks (i.e. flattening all feature maps) to predict the output.
-For segmentation in particular, we'd use transposed convolutions to upscale the feature maps back to the original image.
-We haven't covered this, but the intuition is the same.
+Finally, we aggregate all of our information on the subtasks (i.e. flattening all feature maps) to predict the output.
+For segmentation in particular, we would use transposed convolutions to upscale the feature maps back to the original image.
+This is not covered in this post, but the intuition is the same.

 ## Further Reading

-We have covered the motivation behind ConvNets and the intuition behind convolution operators and how ConvNets work.
+This article covers the motivation behind CNNs and the intuition behind convolution operators and how CNNs work.

-In practice, the architecture is delicate and many other techniques are applied to ensure the network trains well and generalises well to unseen data.
-These
+In practice, the architecture is delicate and many other techniques are applied to ensure the network trains well and generalises to unseen data.
+These include:
-include:

-- **Pooling** to accelerate increase in receptive fields and decrease in feature map size.
+- **Pooling** to accelerate the growth of receptive fields and decrease in feature map size.
 - **Batch Normalisation** - note how in our example calculations, the values get very large very quickly.
 Normalising the values after each layer helps with model stability.